core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 `application/yang-data+cbor`, which can be used without parameters or with the parameter `id=name` or `id=sid`.

-This media-type represents a CBOR YANG document containing one or multiple data node values.
+This media-type represents a YANG-CBOR document containing a representation tree.
-If the media-type parameter `id` is present, depending on its value, each data node is identified by its associated namespace qualified name as defined in {{name}} (`id=name`), or by its associated YANG SID (represented as a SID delta or via tag 47) as defined in {{sid}}
+If the media-type parameter `id` is present, depending on its value, each representation node is identified by its associated namespace qualified name as defined in {{name}} (`id=name`), or by its associated YANG SID (represented as a SID delta or via tag 47) as defined in {{sid}}
 (`id=sid`), respectively.